gryadka/js/README.md

 }
 ```

-## Examples
+# Dockerized example of cluster membership change

-Please see the https://github.com/gryadka/js-example repository for an example of web api built on top of Gryadka.
+Please see https://github.com/gryadka/js/tree/master/example for an example of:

+  * Dockerized Gryadka-based cluster
+  * Using Gryadka to build a HTTP key-value storage
-# Cluster membership change
+  * Cluster membership change

-Please find information on membership change in the CASPaxos paper.
-The procedure was tested in the following tests:
+Additional information about cluster membership change is in the CASPaxos paper and in the simulation tests:

 |Name | Description|
 |---|---|